-In response to increasing regulatory and competitive pressure, financial institutions are looking at implementing activity-based pricing, and at invoicing their payments services separately from the processing.
+In response to increasing regulatory and competitive pressure, financial institutions are looking at implementing activity-based pricing and invoicing their payment services separately from the processing.
 This approach is designed to generate additional revenue.
 However, it requires a high level of service, supported by standardised customer reporting.

 With the migration of ISO 20022, Exceptions and Investigations (E&I) will be redefined.